- What style pillow do you want to make?

-- Knife edge pillows have one seam around the edge.
+- Sharp edge pillows have one seam around the edge.
 I normally stuff loose filling into this style of pillow.

 - A box pillow has a 2-3 inch width of fabric that separates the two pieces of fabric (front and backing).
 Thus you have two seams around the pillow edge.
 This box edge provides the area into which you insert one piece of foam (cut to the appropriate width, length and thickness).

 - Pillow with or without piping edge?

 - What type of fabric for the back of the pillow?

 - Zippers: I found that I never washed the toss pillows so I no longer put in zippers.
 Still, if you are placing piping around the pillow’s edge then it helps to have a sewing machine with a zipper foot so that you can stitch quite close to the piping.
 Else (with no piping) a sewing machine with regular pressure foot works.

 - What size pillow?

 I have found that the larger (than 10-inch square) pillows work nicely for someone sitting in one of our barrel-backed wood chairs and the 9-inch pillows work well as support in the small of one’s back when sitting on our sofa.
 But no matter what size the pillow is, sat about the house on various chairs and deacon benches the pillows provide a nice way to display my worked embroidery pieces.